Treating organ inflammation

 Science and Research Teams

-• Current work on LSALT Peptide is directed by Arch’s larger Treatments for Inflammation Team, led by Dr. Daniel Muruve Ph.
-D. (Arch Biopartners CSO), Dr. Justin Macdonald Ph.
+• Current work on LSALT peptide and Cilastatin is directed by Arch’s larger Treatments for Inflammation Team, led by Dr. Daniel Muruve (Arch Biopartners CSO), Dr. Justin Macdonald Ph.
 D., and Dr. Arthur Lau Ph.
 D (Arch Biopartners Project Director), who are primarily based at the University of Calgary.
+Dr. David Luke, BScPhm, PharmD, is a Strategic Advisor and Senior Clinical Lead working to support the Board of Directors and the company’s ongoing clinical trials with LSALT peptide.

 • The DPEP1 Inflammation Pathway and LSALT Peptide (Metablok) were discovered by the Metablok team – Dr. Stephen Robbins Ph.
 D., Dr. Donna Senger Ph.
 D., Jennifer Rahn B Sc., M Sc. and their colleague Dr. Paul Kubes at the University of Calgary.